JosephLambon/LavidaCoffee/README.md

 # Lavida Coffee
->### An MVC web application, built for a mobile coffee business using C# and ASP.NET
+>### An MVC based web application for a mobile coffee business, built using C# and ASP.NET

 ## Contents
 1. [Context](#context)